The easiest way to reduce stress

 Now you’re probably thinking…okay, sounds good.
 But how do I access that system that’s going to calm me down?

-Last year, I learned that deep belly breathing also referred to as diaphragmatic breathing, activates the parasympathetic nervous system.
-You may be familiar with this type of breathing if you practice yoga or meditation or if you are a rescue swimmer in the US Coast Guard (shout out to my friend, Coast Guard Joe!)
+Deep belly breathing, also referred to as diaphragmatic breathing, activates the parasympathetic nervous system.
+You may be familiar with this type of breathing if you practice yoga or meditation.

 Simply stated: taking deep breaths will help stop the flow of stress hormones and calm you down.